-The surprising answer is that mainstream science is blind because it’s desperation to dodge anything resembling religion.
+The surprising answer is that mainstream science is blind because of its desperation to dodge anything resembling religion.
 And they use their own factually unsupported belief system to do it.

 What scares the living hell out of many established scientists is that something immaterial exists, especially something as ineffable as consciousness.

-Mainstream science, so plugged into materialism, it might as well change its name.
+Mainstream science is so plugged into materialism, it might as well change its name.
 Science needs things to be material, touchable, measurable.